|Elliott Sound Products||Project 51|

 Figure 3 - Differential 'Phantom' Powering

 The voltage to the receiver opamp is reduced by this technique, and the maximum signal level will be reduced too.
 Only by experimenting will you be able to determine the exact power losses and maximum signal level attainable.
 The tests I did indicate that you should not expect more than about 1V RMS, but you might get more depending on the opamp used for the receiver.
 The power feed resistors also load the transmitter, and reduce its output capability somewhat.
-You will almost certainly need to use NE5532 or OPA2134 opamps to drive the circuit because of the low impedance load.
-You might also want to experiment with a low-power opamp as the receiver, as this will allow a higher supply voltage and more signal before distortion.
+You will have to use NE5532 or OPA2134 opamps to drive the circuit because of the low impedance load.
+Each driving opamp has an effective load of less than 750 ohms.
+You will also want to experiment with a low-power opamp as the receiver, as this will allow a higher supply voltage and more signal before distortion.
 As shown, the output voltage assumes a 3mA load.
 Opamps with a lower current drain will allow more voltage.

 The shield will now have to be connected at each end, but one end can be earthed using a 10 Ohm resistor, which should be bypassed with a 100nF capacitor.
 Again, experimentation is needed to determine which end should have the 'hard' earth.
 Make sure that the connectors are polarised so that power cannot be connected the wrong way around.
 Diodes may be added if desired to provide reverse-polarity protection.
 These should be in parallel with the receiver filter caps (C+ve and C-ve), because a series connection will reduce the voltage further (there is not a lot to start with, so a further reduction would be inadvisable).

 Figure 4 - Overall Frequency Response of Differential Feed and Both Circuits